Year of the Spider: Background

 A year prior to the album's release, the mellow ballad "Gone Away" was released on the WWF Tough Enough 2 soundtrack.
 Its music video, which met with considerable airplay upon release, listed it as from the album Year of the Spider despite the long wait for its release.
-"Gone Away" was subsequently used as a hidden track; the song begins at 16:06 after 13 minutes and 13 seconds of silence (a reference to the superstitious nature of the band's previous effort 13 Ways to Bleed on Stage).
+"Gone Away" was subsequently used as a hidden track; the song begins at 16:06 on "Kill the Music Industry" after 13 minutes and 13 seconds of silence (a reference to the superstitious nature of the band's previous effort 13 Ways to Bleed on Stage).
 The song "Came All The Way" was a B-side, which was cut late from the album.
 It's mentioned on the back cover of the album's booklet.
 It was later released on the Psi Ops soundtrack.

 The album was frequently postponed from its projected release date.
 As early as April 2002, Year of the Spider was scheduled by Geffen for an October 2002 release.
 Frontman Scooter Ward also expected Elias Soriano of Nonpoint to contribute, but this did not come to fruition.